Learning to walk again after Covid-19

 Coronavirus: Rehab hospital welcomes patients

-The Seacole Centre in Surrey opened to cater for Covid patients and others who need help with their recovery.
+The Seacole Centre in Surrey opened to support Covid patients and others who need help with their recovery.

-It’s the only hospital of its kind in England and is on the same site as the former military rehab centre, Headley Court.

-The BBC's Sima Kotecha has been inside to meet some of the patients.

 -